 1. Laziness: Employees may not realize how easy it is to spot laziness.
 It sticks out like a sore thumb.
 Laziness, as I see it, is decision to withhold your best effort.
 Sometimes it’s easier to overlook laziness if the offender is charismatic, excellent at some job aspects or isn’t always lazy.
 But seriously- if you think you’re getting away with something guess again.
 Laziness, as I’m defining it here, diminishes effectiveness and, in the worst case, is almost the same as theft.
 If you’re lazy you don’t belong on the bus.

-2. Entitlement: We have had our fair share of people come through our company who nurture a sort of “you owe me” attitude.
+2. Entitlement: We have had our fair share of people come through companies who nurture a sort of “you owe me” attitude.
 They perceive an injustice in the system because they feel that somehow they have less.
-One example of this “injustice” might be a company owner’s nice car.
+One example of this “injustice” might be a company owner’s car collection.
 If you consider that someone created the business, took that risk and associated stress, invested their money, time, emotional, energy, worked one hundred hour plus weeks and sacrificed for years and years… if you consider everything then maybe it’s not a big deal that person drives an expensive car.
-But if you have an attitude of entitlement then you perceive the car as a manifestation of greed.
+But if you have an attitude of entitlement then you perceive a car as a manifestation of greed.
 You feel that wealth is being withheld from you instead of realizing that the wealth is, in fact, being shared with you.
 An entitlement attitude – in any setting – always creates a negative experience.
 If you feel entitled to be on the bus then you don’t deserve to be there (even if you’re the owner).

 3. I Know Better: Time and time again we’ve seen a visceral reaction when we are unable (or sometimes unwilling) to implement ideas proposed by employees who “know better.”
 One employee really sticks out in my mind.
-After this individual left we discovered a letter he had written (on his work computer) outlining everything wrong with our company.
+After this individual left we discovered a letter he had written (on his work computer) outlining everything wrong with the company.
 He was certain that, after only working for us for a few months, he understood our company better than we did.
 He incorrectly identified instances of favoritism, proposed promoting many employees who are now no longer with us (for various reasons listed here), misunderstood business policies, practices and even predicted the demise of our company.
 This employee gave us zero credit for the things that we had accomplished and had no faith in the company leadership.
 I believe that part of the “I Know Better” attitude is rooted in unwarranted mistrust.
 If you suspect the motivation for action is always negative it’s akin to wearing blinders.
 Ultimately if you really know better then you’ll know to hop off the bus.

 4. “Awesomeitis”: Occasionally we’ll interact with someone who thinks they’re amazing and that without them the company would dry up and blow away.
 Typically this attitude is present in conjunction with many of the others noted here.
 Awesomeitis is used to conceal laziness.
 It is used to justify entitlement.
 It fuels the “I know better” attitude.
 We have had people threaten to quit with the belief that our company will be crippled.
 Ex-employees tell mutual friends that they were essentially “running everything.”
 Spouses wonder how “idiots” like us stay in business without their significant other at the “helm.”
 The truth of the matter is this: In every case where someone infected with awesomeitis has left, the company has been better off.
 There is simply no room on the bus for people with an inflated sense of their importance.

 5. Pleasers: Sometimes an employee who wants to make you happy (at least to your face) can cause serious business issues.
 When an employee tells you what you want to hear in lieu of what you need to hear that mean that facts are being skewed or omitted.
 “Everything is good!”
 The result is that you think things are under control when they aren’t.
 An unhappy employee gets unhappier, inadequate systems become overwhelmed and, in the worst case, you make important decisions based off of misinformation.
 When you run a business it’s critical that you know the factual state of things and pleasers aren’t able to present them.
 Additionally, pleasers tend to please everyone.
 If the owner hates something then the pleasers hate it.
-If a coworker hates the owner then the pleasers hate the owner too Such duplicitous actions only cause rifts, bad feelings and help to cultivate the aforementioned mistrust.
+If a coworker hates the owner then the pleasers hate the owner too.
+Such duplicitous actions only cause rifts, bad feelings and help to cultivate the aforementioned mistrust.
 Do you really want to please everyone?
 Then escort yourself off the bus.

 Okay, okay- so having the right people on the bus is important – more than important.
 Sure, sometimes it seems like having a couple of the wrong people on the bus isn’t a big deal and it feels good to have the bus full.
 But experience has taught me over and over that the wrong people get you to the wrong place.
-The difficulty – for us anyway – often lies in identifying the offenders while they are still seated.
-I imagine it’s something we will perpetually have to work on.
+The difficulty – for me anyway – often lies in identifying the offenders while they are still seated.
+I imagine it’s something I will perpetually have to work on.
 In the meantime we have overhauled our hiring practices and we systematically screen for attitude elements that can destroy the culture and effectiveness of our company.
 The bottom line: A company is only as good as the team behind it.
 Make your team great.
 Get the right people on board, put them in the right spot (that’s important too) and you will get where you want to go even if you don’t know the final destination.

 The ideas shared here are not comprehensive or definitive by any means.
 I’m open to the idea that I’m being unfair.
-I’ve always told people that if they don’t enjoy working for my company they can leave- no hard feelings.
+I’ve always told people that if they don’t enjoy working for me that they can leave- no hard feelings.
 They can go start their own company and run it however they’d like.
 I wish them all the success in the world because their success does not diminish mine (and vice versa).
 But show me a successful company with employees heavily infected by any or all of the five attitudes I’ve listed here.
 Can’t find one?
 Didn’t think so.

 Bob had an orange stand.
 Each week Bob was able to get 100 oranges and at the end of the week he had sold 100 hundred oranges.
 Bob was happy.
 Bob’s customers were very helpful and offered him business advice.
 Bob decided to hire a dancing cowboy to promote his oranges.
 His customers loved the cowboy!
 At the end of the next week Bob had sold 100 oranges and then he had to pay the cowboy.
 One day a man came to the orange stand and told Bob that he wanted a grapefruit.
 Bob told the man that they only sold oranges.
 The man said that the cowboy had given him a grapefruit on his last visit.
 Bob decided to sell grapefruits.
 Bob had an orange and grapefruit stand with a dancing cowboy.
 Each week Bob was able to get 90 oranges and 10 grapefruits and at the end of the week Bob had sold 90 oranges and 4 grapefruits and then he had to pay the cowboy.
 Bob was working harder than ever and making less money.
 Bob’s customers were very helpful and offered him more business advice.
 They told Bob to take pictures of all the oranges to help them decide which one they wanted to buy.
 Bob spent all week taking pictures while the cowboy danced.
 Bob was very tired.
 That week Bob was able to get 90 oranges and 10 grapefruits and at the end of the week Bob had sold 70 oranges and 2 grapefruits because he didn’t have time to run his stand.
 Then he had to pay the cowboy.
 Bob died poor, tired and unhappy.
 The End.